pcraster/pcraster/documentation/pcraster_manual/sphinx/app_map2asc.rst

 -f C :emphasis:`-typeformat`

-   This option is used to specify the sort of format which is assigned to thencell values in asciifile.
+   This option is used to specify the sort of format which is assigned to the cell values in asciifile.
 See the discussion of -f in map2col.